 Mr. Young sits on the Board of Directors of the National Independent Private Schools Association (NIPSA) and is also Kittredge School’s representative to the Bay Area Independent Schools High School Placement Counselors organization.
 His record of getting students into San Francisco’s best high schools speaks for itself.

 This is Ms. Rose’s 14th exciting year at Kittredge, and her tenth year as the middle grades’ science teacher.

 D’aria Rose is from the Pacific Northwest.
 She earned her BA from Evergreen State College in Cultural Anthropology and Marine Biology.
 Miss Rose has traveled extensively, studied abroad, and moved to San Francisco from Berlin, Germany.

 Miss Rose has taught marine biology to adults and children of all ages, worked as an educator on a marine research boat, and opened a costume shop in Berlin with her sisters.
 She is a dancer, artist and performer, and loves languages and nature.

 Lourdes is the co-founder of Globalanguages.Inc.
 Her experience in learning languages and training students spans over 30 years.
 She is fluent in Basque, Spanish, French and English.
 She has taught and directed language programs in the Basque Country, France and in the Bay Area.
-This is her fourth year teaching Spanish at Kittredge.
+This is her fifth year teaching Spanish at Kittredge.

 Lourdes completed her bachelor degree in Education in Paris.
 After finishing her undergraduate studies, Lourdes came to America touring with the Ballet Company, Etorky, and decided to stay in San Francisco.
 This city is her third home.
 The next years she spent studying and practicing ballet with Mr. Alonzo King.
 Meanwhile, she obtained her master’s degree in Comparative Literature with concentration in Spanish from the San Francisco State University.